-Are cared for, protected and participating

-CWB Target 1: Children report an increased level of wellbeing
+Are cared for, protected and participating CWB Target 1: Children report an increased level of wellbeing

 Technical Programme Outputs Technical Programme Outcomes Strategic Objective 2 Outcomes Child Well Being Outcome Teachers are aware of inclusive practices.
-Kindergarten/school Increased learning outcomes Kindergarten/school leadership (principals, deputy principals and school boards), parents and community are able to support the inclusive culture and practices. leadership, teacher and children promote practices and culture of inclusion in preschool and compulsory level. for children from 3-16 with special focus on inclusive education of children with disabilities.
-Student governments enhance knowledge for promoting inclusion Local school structures Children are cared for, School structures undertake initiatives for supporting inclusion of the most vulnerable children (School Board, Student Government, and Parent Council) take an active role in advocating for improving ool Board, Student ernment, and Parent ncil) take an active role School community and structures learn resilience skills. issues of access to schooling, DRR or infrastructure with focus on inclusion.
+Kindergarten/school leadership (principals, deputy principals and school boards), parents and community are able to support the inclusive culture and practices.
+Kindergarten/school leadership, teacher and children promote practices and culture of inclusion in preschool and compulsory level.
+Increased learning outcomes for children from 3-16 with special focus on inclusive education of children with disabilities.
+Student governments enhance knowledge for promoting inclusion Local school structures Children are cared for, School structures undertake initiatives for supporting inclusion of the most vulnerable children (School Board, Student Government, and Parent Council) take an active role in advocating for improving protected, and actively participate in decisions that affect their lives.
+School community and structures learn resilience skills. issues of access to schooling, DRR or infrastructure with focus on inclusion.
 School Structures promote active citizenship in schools, enhancing resilience of structures and essential life Children are educated for life.
 Network established of school structures at regional level for sharing learning and best inclusive practices.
-Evidence-based advocacy at the local and national level to promote policy skills of children.
-Policy implementation of School as a Community Centre/ child-friendly schools with special focus on inclusion is influenced at the local and national level. implementation with regard to the access and quality of education for the most vulnerable.
+Evidence-based advocacy at the local and national skills of children.
+Policy implementation of School as a Community Centre/ child-friendly schools with special focus on inclusion is influenced at the local and national level. level to promote policy implementation with regard to the access and quality of education for the most vulnerable.